NaveenKaliannan/guide-to-good-software/Linux.md

 * **cat, less, more, head, tail** diplays the content of file as output
 * **Notation in linux**
 ```
+s - special permission for the user (represent SUID) and it is used instead of x (executable) (-rwsrwxr--)
+t - sticky bit.
+The sticky bit is only for directory.
+When it is set for a directory, all files in the directory can only be deleted or renamed by file owners or root.
+Example: tmp foler. user cannot delete temp file created by other users but root can delete.
 b - block special file for storage, drives, usb.
 Can be mounted.
 c - character device file  ex. mouse, keyboard
 d - directory
+l -  links
 r - read
 w - write
 x - executable